If you received your Bank of Scotland card in mail, you’ve to first activate the card online on www.bankofscotland.co.uk/activate before using it.

 How to activate the Bank of Scotland Card Online?

-- Use the link given below to access www.bankofscotland.co.uk activate website.
+- Use this link to access www.bankofscotland.co.uk activate website.

 - Choose the option from these two: